edouardparis/edouardparis.github.io/content/notes/2024-02-01_my-website-in-the-console.md

 I like ascii art, I like hacker zine like [Phrack](http://phrack.org/) or [tmpout.sh](https://tmpout.sh).
-The first version of my website was some sort of terminal window in the browser.
-ASCII art and
+The first version of my website was some sort of terminal window in the browser and I wanted my personal website to have this kind of text design with ASCII art and diagrams.
+Naturally I thought it would be nice to have a version of the website readable in the console, like a `man(1)` page.

 My static site generator is [Hugo](https://gohugo.io/).
 It exists for quite some time and keeps evolving with a lot of functionalities.
 Content and